Technical Sciences Academy of Romania

 The Technical Sciences Academy of Romania was created on 17 October 1997, when its 27 founding members decided to revive the former Romanian Academy of Sciences, which had been disestablished in 1948, being merged into the Academy of the Romanian Popular Republic.

-The Academy’s leadership do not publish financial declarations.
-The Academy does not produce annual reports and lacks a telephone number.
-Its 2019 budget was 3,886,000 lei.

 Short history

 On 11 December 1997, by its court decision Nr.
 1218 the Bucharest Tribunal registered the creation of the Academy and its bylaws.